Want to become a Saint Paul Almanac Community Editor?

 - The writing workshop method is the same process universities use to strengthen writers’ and editors’ skills—critiquing other peoples’ writing in a group environment and defending your analysis enhances your own writing and editing abilities.

-We will have a total of 22 community editors each year—5 professional editors/writers as community editors, 10 new community editors, and 7 returning community editors.
+We will have approximately 22 community editors each year—5 professional editors/writers as community editors, 13 returning community editors, and 9 new community editors.
 Since there is much to learn, the opportunity to repeat the process is helpful.

 Dates/time for the 2016 Almanac community editor project